 In-house support needs big pockets

 In-house customer service can be expensive, with costs like salaries, benefits, and training.
-Outsourcing customer services is a cost-effective alternative, especially for small and mid-sized businesses.
+Offshore call center outsourcing is a cost-effective alternative, especially for small and mid-sized businesses.

 The language barrier